axiotl/aqua-tools/README.md

 ### Docker:

 Sample data and AQuA tools along with all their dependencies can be easily setup via Docker.
-Before getting started, ensure Docker is intalled on your machine.
+Before getting started, ensure Docker is installed on your machine.

 Download the `Dockerfile` available in the Docker folder of this repo and build the image as follows-